-Secondary fear isn’t very well defined in the scientific research and there’s some debate about when it occurs (which is likely to influenced by breed and genetics) and if it actually occurs.
+Secondary fear isn’t very well defined in scientific research and there’s some debate about when it occurs (which is likely to be influenced by breed and genetics) and if it actually occurs.
 It’s well reported though that dogs may suddenly (and hopefully temporarily) become more fearful about certain things.

 Secondary fear is thought to occur anywhere between around 6 and 18 months old, during the period of social maturation where dogs change from puppyhood into adults.
 There are complex hormonal and neural changes that also occur around this time and sudden fear may well be linked to these physiological changes within the body.
 The primary fear centre in the brain, the amygdala, is enlarged at this time meaning that it reacts more sensitively to the environment and stress hormones are at their highest levels in adolescents.

 In evolutionary terms, secondary fear also often corresponds with the time (around 8/9 months old) when older puppies of wild and semi feral dogs would have left their family group and ventured off alone into the big wide world.
 It is thought that a scaredy period at this time would protect puppies from venturing too close to things that could present a danger to them.
 Perhaps we still see throwback behaviour to this time.